ziyin-xiong/hotcrp/README.md

 management, rebuttals, and the PC meeting.
 It has been widely used in computer science conferences and for internal review processes at several large companies.

-Multitrack conferences with per-track deadlines should use other software.

 HotCRP is the open-source version of the software running on [hotcrp.com](https://hotcrp.com).
 If you want to run HotCRP without setting up your own server, use hotcrp.com.
 See its original [repo](https://github.com/kohler/hotcrp) for more detailed README.